nachovazquez98/Intro_DataScience_Workshop/README.md

 * Write efficient and concise functions with core Python methods and libraries
 * Build classes to address different business needs
 * Create visual graphs to communicate key data insights
-* Analyze big data and use machine learning to make regression and classification predictions
+* Analyze data and use machine learning to make regression and classification predictions
-* Develop web pages and programs with Python tools and packages
-* Automate essential tasks using Python scripts in real-time execution